Nas: Legal issues

-In September 2009 the U.S. Internal Revenue Service filed a federal tax lien against Nas for over $2.5 million, seeking unpaid taxes dating back to 2006.
-By early 2011 this figure had ballooned to over $6.4 million.
+In September 2009, the U.S. Internal Revenue Service filed a federal tax lien against Nas for over $2.5 million, seeking unpaid taxes dating back to 2006.
+By early 2011, this figure had ballooned to over $6.4 million.
 Early in 2012 reports emerged that the IRS had filed papers in Georgia to garnish a portion of Nas's earnings from material published under BMI and ASCAP, until his delinquent tax bill is settled.

-In January 2012, Nas was involved in a dispute with a concert promoter in Angola, having accepted $300,000 for a concert in Luanda, Angola's capital for New Year's Eve and then not showing up.
+In January 2012, Nas was involved in a dispute with a concert promoter in Angola, having accepted $300,000 for a concert in Luanda, Angola's capital, for New Year's Eve and then not showing up.
 American promoter Patrick Allocco and his son, who arranged for Nas's concert, were detained at gunpoint and taken to an Angolan jail by the local promoter who fronted the $300,000 for the concert.
-Only after the U.S. Embassy intervened were the promoter and his son allowed to leave jail—but were placed under house arrest at their hotel.
-By the end of the month Nas had returned all $300,000, and, after 49 days of travel ban, Allocco and his son were both released.
+Only after the U.S. Embassy intervened were the promoter and his son allowed to leave jail—but they were placed under house arrest at their hotel.
+By the end of the month, Nas had returned all $300,000, and, after 49 days of travel ban, Allocco and his son were both released.